Canadian Pacific Railroad – Sold Stock at $241.47

 - Railroad Companies – A Solid and Steady Investment

-Here are my results for Canadian Pacific:
+Here are the results for Canadian Pacific:

 Buy 11.36415 shares of Canadian Pacific $2,488.64